natesales/q/README.md

 ### TLS Decryption

-`q` supports TLS decryption through a key log file generated when `SSLKEYLOGFILE` environment variable is set to the absolute path of a writable file.
+`q` supports TLS decryption through a key log file generated when the `SSLKEYLOGFILE` environment variable is set to the absolute path of a writable file.

 The generated file may be used by Wireshark to decipher the captured traffic.